calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @constraint(m2, x .<= sales_potential)
 @constraint(m2, x .<= M * y)
 ```
-(This last bit uses the Julia broadcast inequality operator `.<=` so we don't have to write a loop to implement this constraint, which makes sure we make the two products at the same plant.)
+(This last bit uses the Julia broadcast inequality operator `.<=` so we don't have to write a loop to implement this constraint, which makes sure we don't calculate production rates for any products we're not actually planning on making.)

 Lastly, we make sure that we don't make more than 2 products, as required:
 ```julia